 - Hold his/her own bank account

 - Hold a confirmed place for a course of study in Accrington Academy Sixth Form

 Discretionary BursaryApplications from students who do not necessarily meet the criteria for the Guaranteed Bursary, who find themselves facing significant financial barriers may also be considered.
 No guarantee can be given that funds will be available.
 Eligibility is assessed according to family income and prioritised to those students in greatest need.
 Evidence of household income will be required with your application.

 How to Apply

-If you think you may be eligible for support from the 16-19 Bursary please contact the Sixth Form Administration Office for more information and download and complete the application form below.
+If you think you may be eligible for support from the 16-19 Bursary please contact the Sixth Form Administration Office for more an application form.